At which campus can I study this program?

 What is Physical Geography?

-Physical geography is one of four key subdisciplines within geography (along with human geography, environment-society geography, and geographic information science).
-Physical geographers seek to understand Earth’s natural systems and processes and their interactions with human activities across spatial and temporal scales.
-Physical geographers conduct field and laboratory work and use geospatial technologies to explore and model environmental phenomena such as vegetation and wildlife, wetlands ecology and management, landscape dynamics, climate systems, and global environmental change.
+Physical geographers seek to understand Earth’s environmental systems and processes and their interactions with human activities across spatial and temporal scales.
+Geographers in this concentration conduct field and laboratory work and use geospatial technologies to explore and model environmental phenomena such as vegetation and wildlife, wetlands ecology and management, landscape dynamics, climate systems, and global environmental change.
 Some topics of study include the burning of fossil fuels and emissions of greenhouse gasses and particulates into the atmosphere, natural gas fracking and earthquakes, river diversion and dam construction, groundwater withdrawal and land subsidence, urbanization and the “heat island” effect, land clearance and deforestation, irrigated agriculture, wildland fire, the introduction of invasive species, and coastal overdevelopment.

 You Might Like This Program If...